gautrucdethuong/cmp-bedrock-multi-agents-collaboration-lab/README.md

 This public AWS workshop showcases the new Amazon Bedrock Agents feature - [multi-agent collaboration capabilities](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-multi-agent-collaboration.html) - through an Energy Efficiency Management System.
 The system consists of a supervisor agent that orchestrates three specialized sub-agents, each handling specific aspects of energy management and customer service.
-The complete workshop can be accessed on [AWS Workshop Studio](https://catalog.us-east-1.prod.workshops.aws/workshops/1031afa5-be84-4a6a-9886-4e19ce67b9c2/en-US).

 ## System Architecture